CarlosVecina/Dystopic_Investment_AIgents/README.md

 `poetry env use 3.10`

+Install de poetry.lock with:

 `poetry install`

+and activate the shell inside the virtual environment or run an specific command in that v. env:

 `poetry shell` / `poetry run python ....`

-The project can be launched both in local (Docker containers + GCloud connections) and in cloud (Terraformed GoogleStorage, GoogleBQ and Cloud Run).
+The project can be launched both in local (*Docker containers + GCloud connections*) and in cloud (*Terraformed GoogleStorage, GoogleBQ and Cloud Run*).
 More details can be found in the next section.

 **In local**